All IMGs successfully matched to a Family Medicine program in Ontario are required to complete the Pre-Residency Program

 Our learning programs are designed as orientation programs which provide learners with an unparalleled opportunity to ensure they have access to and can practise foundational skills and knowledge that will be required for a successful residency in Ontario.
-Our learning programs are not evaluative in nature; however, a report of each participant’s attendance records, standardized client qualitative and quantitative encounter scores, multiple choice quiz (MCQ) scores, and completion of online modules will be passed on to your post graduate and program offices.
+Our learning programs are not evaluative in nature; however, a report of each participant’s attendance records, standardized client qualitative and quantitative encounter scores, multiple choice quiz (MCQ) scores, and completion of online modules will be passed on to post graduate and program offices.

 Yes.
 Although you are a Canadian citizen, you have successfully completed your training in a healthcare system which invariably has its own nuances, guidelines, legal considerations, etc. Accordingly, every internationally educated physician accepted to a residency training program in Ontario is required to complete their Pre-Residency Programming requirements.

 In certain circumstances, learners may contact their program director and apply to be exempt from the program before beginning residency should they meet specific criteria of training experience in a Canadian healthcare system.
 Touchstone Institute does not grant exemptions directly to learners.

 Online modules are available once the program begins.
-If applicable, a pre-reading list will be issued to you along with your schedule and syllabi two weeks prior to the program beginning.
+If applicable, a pre-reading list will be issued to you along with your schedule and syllabi prior to the program beginning.

 The majority of our programming is designed to be applicable for any physician entering training in Ontario.
-In addition to our core and family medicine curriculum, we are pleased to offer six elective in-class sessions:
+In addition to our core and family medicine curriculum, we are pleased to offer five elective in-class sessions:

 - Communication & Conflict